Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 {
   "state": "ON", // Or "OFF", "TOGGLE"
   "brightness": 255, // Value between 0 and 255

+  // Color temperature in Reciprocal MegaKelvin, a.k.a.
+Mirek scale.
+  // Mirek = 1,000,000 / Color Temperature in Kelvin
+  // Values typically between 50 and 400.
+The higher the value, the warmer the color.
   "color_temp": 155,

   "color": {
     // XY color
     "x": 0.123,